Protesters cut short questioning of San Francisco mayor over drug crisis – KION546

 “We can’t keep speaking out of both sides of our mouth.
 On the one hand, we want change and we want to hold people accountable,” Breed said before the meeting was moved.
 “And on the other hand, we’re willing to let people get away with murder.”

 Peskin said it was not a matter of resources, but coordination.
-He agreed with the mayor that the problem is not a new one, “but it is one that has become so visible that many San Franciscans do not feel safe.”
+He said the problem is not a new one, “but it is one that has become so visible that many San Franciscans do not feel safe.”

 San Francisco’s downtown core, of which the U.N.
 Plaza is part of, has not bounced back from the pandemic as other cities have.
 Tech employees have opted to work remotely, reducing foot traffic that supported downtown shops.

 After supervisors left U.N.
-Plaza, a woman threw a brick at a group of high school students carrying flags for the meeting and struck a girl.
-A 26-year-old San Francisco woman was booked on accusations of child endangerment and assault with a deadly weapon, said San Francisco officer Robert Rueca.
-The minor was not seriously hurt.
+Plaza, a person threw a brick at a group of high school students carrying flags for the meeting.

+It was not immediately known if the person was arrested or if anyone was injured.

 The mayor appears at board meetings once a month to answer questions from supervisors.